katlegomokae/bida23-106studentgradingsystem/README.md

-CLONE or downlowad the project files from the repository: git clone https://github.com/katlegomokae/bida23-106studentgradingsystem.git Navigate to the project directory: cd student-grading-system
+CLONE or downlowad the project files from the repository: git clone https://github.com/katlegomokae/bida23-106studentgradingsystem.git Navigate to the project directory: cd bida23-106studentgradingsystem

 ## Executing Program
 To run the program:
 1. Open your terminal or command prompt.
-2. Navigate to the directory containing studentgradingsystem.py
+2. Navigate to the directory containing main.py
 3. Run the folowing command:
-   python studentgradingsystem.py
+   python main.py
 4. Follow the on-screen prompts to add students, assign grades, and interact with the grading system.

 ## Help